JuliaJohns/Jekyll/myblog/tutorials.md

 title: Tutorials
 layout: page
 toc: false
-summary: "This page provides sample API tutorials."
+summary: "This page provides sample API tutorials.
+This is an experiment to test publishing tools, so the content on these pages is just for illustration and may not make sense."
 last_updated: Feb 27, 2019
 permalink: tutorials.html
 sidebar: home_sidebar